saturnism/spring-boot-container-demo/README.md

 Spring Boot Docker Example
 ==========================
-This is an example Spring Boot "Hello World" micro-service application that can be containerized and subsequently execute in Docker, Kubernetes, and Google App Engine!
+This is an example Spring Boot "Hello World" micro-service application that can be containerized and subsequently executed in Docker, Kubernetes, and Google App Engine!

 This is not an official Google product.